 Stipendiary appointees with faculty appointments are eligible to:

-- An e-mail account, to be used in their capacity as NOSM Faculty member.
+- An email account, to be used in their capacity as NOSM University faculty member

-- Access to the NOSM intranet and online curriculum.
+- Access to the NOSM U Intranet and online curriculum

-Faculty members with stipendiary appointments are independent contractors, not employees of NOSM.
-As per Section 4.2 of the NOSM Policy and Procedures for Faculty Appointment and Promotion, faculty with stipendiary appointments are not eligible for:
+Faculty members with stipendiary appointments are independent contractors, not employees of NOSM U. As per Section 4.2 of the NOSM U Policy and Procedures for Faculty Appointment and Promotion, faculty with stipendiary appointments are not eligible for:

 Faculty with stipendiary appointments are responsible for the purchase of their own computers and other supporting technologies.

-Northern Ontario School of Medicine Medical and Human Sciences Faculty: Non-Physician (Effective July 1, 2021)
+NOSM University Medical and Human Sciences Faculty: Non-Physician (Effective July 1, 2022)

 Total Yearly Salary based on Daily Rate*: